woxane/Video-call/README.md

 # Video-call
-just a simpoe video call (with pyqt) .
+just a simple video call (with pyqt) .